 The Founding of McLaren

-McLaren was Founded by Bruce McLaren in 1966.
+The McLaren Racing Team was founded by Bruce McLaren in 1963 and they debuted in 1966.
 His successes had begun to extend past Formula 1 where he won Le Mans in 1966 and the Can-Am series where his team secured 5 constructors championships between 1967 and 1971.

 McLaren has since become an established competitor in Motorsport where they have won at its highest levels such as F1, Le Mans, the Indianapolis 500 and the Can-Am championships.
 Bruce would tragically lose his life in 1970, at the age of 32 when the car he was testing for the Can-Am series had crashed.